painted/ror_walkthroughs/03_devise.md

 ```
 <%= link_to 'Create **modelname**', new_**modelname**_path, id: "", class: "" %>
 ```
-id and class can be added to this link as you wish<br>
+id and class can be added to this link as you wish<br><br>
-6. Run rspec<br>
+Run rspec<br>
-7. Now you should get an error:<br>
+Now you should get an error:<br>
 ```
 expected to find text "Sign in".....
 ```
-8. Add to gemfile:<br>
+Add to gemfile:<br>
 ```
 gem 'devise'
 ```
-9. Run a bundle install from terminal:<br>
+Run a bundle install from terminal:<br>
 ```
 bundle
 ```
-10. Run devise install in terminal:<br>
+Run devise install in terminal:<br>
 ```
 bin/rails g devise:install
 ```
-11. Follow instructions given in terminal following devise install
-12. Generate the devise model in terminal:<br>
+Follow instructions given in terminal following devise install Generate the devise model in terminal:<br>
 ```
 bin/rails g devise **Devisemodel**
 ```
-13. Run a migration in the terminal:<br>
+Run a migration in the terminal:<br>
 ```
 bin/rake db:migrate
 ```